elken/astro-website/src/pages/blog/highly-effective-teams.md

 **7. Autonomy for engineers**

 All individuals within an engineering team should be encouraged to bring their own experience, ingenuity, and judgement, to the tasks they complete.
 Ways of working, where possible, should be left to the individual.
 This naturally also means that teams must avoid defining roles too rigidly.
 Engineers should be free to choose practices that are appropriate to the task at hand and we should be wary of the one-size-fits-all mindset.

+This doesn't mean chaos, and highly effective engineering organisations will create a strong common culture that often results in a lot of alignment on technical choices (and approaches) across individuals and teams.

 ## The Model Team